ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 1. Now, with the data from your two tables, make two plots of force versus acceleration (one for $m_1$​ and one for $m_2$​).

 :::Question
-Do these plots look linear?
-How does force depend on acceleration?
+a) Do these plots look linear?

+b) How does force depend on acceleration?
 Determine the slope for each graph and compare it to the mass used for that plot.

-Using your answers from Questions 4 and 5.1, write an equation that relates force to both mass and acceleration.
+c) Using your answers from Questions 4 and 5.1, write an equation that relates force to both mass $$m$$ and acceleration $$a$$.
+Clearly explain how you arrived at this equation.
 :::